pebreo/pebreo.github.io/endgame/DREAM-BIG.md

 Finally, true leadership goes beyond words.
 Whether it's advocating for societal change, practicing healthy relationships in a changing world, or promoting responsible AI development, leading by example is the most powerful way to inspire others and build a better future together.

-todo: prose the below for sudiobook version

-on
 # Book TLDR
 The plan:
 For life, adopt antifragile mindset. understand consciousness & intelligence.